 "Whom does the Grail serve?"

 The answer, when it finally comes, is always the same: the Grail serves the one who serves others.
 The vessel of light sustains the one who has forgotten himself in the act of genuine care.
-This is the mystery that the Fisher King guards in his agony, that the Waste Land cries out for in its desolation, The Grail procession enacts its luminous passage through the darkened halls and landscapes in search of such a like answer.
+This is the mystery that the Fisher King guards in his agony, that the Waste Land cries out for in its desolation, that the Grail procession enacts in its luminous passage through darkened halls — an eternal question moving through the world, waiting for the soul brave enough to answer.

 The Grail is not an ending.
 It is a beginning.
 Each age must seek it again.
 Each soul must find its own way to the castle that cannot be found by seeking.
 The map is different for every traveler, and the question, though always the same in essence, must be spoken in each person's own voice, from each person's own irreplaceable experience of being alive.